jkammau97/Engineering_4_Notebook/README.md

 Had to remember that in this class, our primary educator is google, so I should consult that as often as possible.
 I was also having a lot of problems with navigating nano in the pi itself.
 Don't use `ctrl+z` in it, it doesn't work.
 I still have yet to get copying from the code in nano to work yet.
 My notes has it as `ctrl+alt` but that doesn't seem right... maybe `ctrl+alt+c`?

+`stty columns "# of columns" rows "# of rows"` allows you to tell the pi how big your screen is so that the text doesn't overlap.

 ## CAD

 ## Onshape_Power_Tools